-✓ Completed Application

-✓ Provide eight (8) copies of the Site Plan or Survey of the property Survey shall show the location of existing or proposed building(s), building setbacks, parking area, proposed entrance location, etc. Provide a PDF of Plans (may be e-mailed to a staff member) Deed or Legal description

-✓ Provide Fee \$500.00

-Optional - Additional information for the Commission/Council to consider (ex. architectural elevations, photos, exhibit books, etc.) If provided submit 8 copies and they shall be submitted a minimum of ten (10) days prior to the Planning Commission meeting.

-✓. ✓ Please be aware that Public Notice will be sent to property owners within 200 feet of the subject site and County staff will come out to the subject site, take photos and place a sign on the site stating the date and time of the Public Hearings for the application.

-✓ ✓ DelDOT Service Level Evaluation Request Response

-PLUS Response Letter (if required)

-The undersigned hereby certifies that the forms, exhibits, and statements contained in any papers or plans submitted as a part of this application are true and correct.
+✓ Completed Application ✓ Provide eight (8) copies of the Site Plan or Survey of the property Ourself show the location of existing or proposed building(s), building setbacks, parking area, proposed entrance location, etc. Provide a PDF of Plans (may be e-mailed to a staff member) Deed or Legal description \checkmark Provide Fee \$500.00 Optional - Additional information for the Commission/Council to consider (ex. architectural elevations, photos, exhibit books, etc.) If provided submit 8 copies and they shall be submitted a minimum of ten (10) days prior to the Planning Commission meeting.
+Please be aware that Public Notice will be sent to property owners within 200 feet of the subject site and County staff will come out to the subject site, take photos and place a sign on the site stating the date and time of the Public Hearings for the application. ✓ DelDOT Service Level Evaluation Request Response PLUS Response Letter (if required) The undersigned hereby certifies that the forms, exhibits, and statements contained in any papers or plans submitted as a part of this application are true and correct.
 I also certify that I or an agent on by behalf shall attend all public hearing before the Planning and Zoning Commission and the Sussex County Council and any other hearing necessary for this application and that I will answer any questions to the best of my ability to respond to the present and future needs, the health, safety, morals, convenience, order, prosperity, and general welfare of the inhabitants of Sussex County, Delaware.

-Sianature of Applicant/Agent/Attorney

-Date: 12/22/2021

-Signature Date: 12/22/21

-For office use

-Date Submitt N

-• ng application: Application & Case #: property:

-Location of p поренту.

-Subdivision:

-Date of PC H earing: Recommendation of PC Commission:

-Date of CC H earing: Decision of CC:
+Date: 12/22/2021 Signature Date: 12/22/21 1_00_00_01 1 1 Date of PC He earing: Recommendation of PC Commission: Decision of CC: